-The significance of the topic lies in the potential for a dramatic increase in memory storage and retrieval capacity than what current technologies offer.
-For example, nucleic acids have an information-storage density that is several orders of magnitude higher than any other known storage technology.
-In theory, a few kilograms of nucleic acid with proper encoding could meet all the world's data storage needs in a form that is chemically stable and with retention capability for centuries, a feat that could not currently be supported by the projected silicon- or optical- or magnetic-based resources.
-Therefore, it is an opportune time to continue to capitalize on the emerging field of synthetic biology integrated with semiconductor technology to enable the next generation of information storage.
-SemiSynBio-II promotes fundamental interdisciplinary research at the interface of biology, physics, chemistry, material science, computer science and engineering for information storage technology.
+Biologically inspired technologies based on biomolecule-based modalities offer the potential for a dramatic increase in computing, sensing, and information storage capabilities.
+For example, nucleic acids have the potential for information storage density that is several orders of magnitude higher than any other known storage technology.
+In theory, a few kilograms of nucleic acid with the sequence designed using proper encoding could meet all the world's data storage needs in a form that is chemically stable for centuries, a feature that is not matched by the projected longevity of current electronic, magnetic, or optical technologies based on inorganic semiconductors.
+Therefore, it is an opportune time to continue to capitalize on novel approaches of synthetic biology integrated with semiconductor technology to enable the next generation of information storage platforms.

-This program aims to seed and foster collaborations among the researchers in physics, chemistry, biology, materials science, computer science, and engineering disciplines to develop new cross-disciplinary projects and curricula that will model and integrate concepts, tools and methodology.
-The role of this program is to stimulate non-traditional thinking about the issues facing the semiconductor industry by:
+SemiSynBio-III promotes fundamental interdisciplinary research at the interface of biology, physics, chemistry, material science, computer science and engineering.
+This program aims to seed and foster collaborations among the researchers in biology, physics, chemistry, materials science, computer science, and engineering disciplines to develop new cross-disciplinary projects and curricula that will model and integrate concepts, tools and methodology.
+The goal of this program is to stimulate non-traditional thinking about the issues facing the semiconductor industry by:

-- 1. Exploring biomolecular-based novel computational models of memory. - 2.
-Developing novel strategies for addressing fundamental questions at the interface of biology and semiconductors. - 3.
-Promoting design of new bio-nano-hybrid devices based on sustainable materials that test the physical size limit in transient electronics. - 4.
-Fabricating hybrid micro- and nano-electronic systems based on biomolecules for information storage and retrieval functionalities. - 5.
-Scaling-up and characterization of integrated electronic and synthetic biology systems.
+- 1. Developing computational and experimental models of bio-molecular and cellular-based systems. - 2.
+Addressing fundamental research questions at the interface of biology and semiconductors. - 3.
+Designing sustainable bio-materials for novel bio-nano hybrid architectures and circuits that test the limits in transient electronics. - 4.
+Fabricating hybrid biological-semiconductor electronic systems with storage functionalities. - 5.
+Scaling-up and characterization of integrated hybrid synthetic bio-electronic storage systems.